ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 includes file-type variables, which should be written to the same path as they would be in traditional runner job execution.

+The service should not assume clients will be well-behaved, and should be able to handle clients that prematurely disconnect from either of the `Follow` APIs, and also clients that never call `Cancel` on a corresponding `Run` request.

 Here is how GitLab Runner will connect to Step Runner in each runner
 executor: